Senior Business Analyst

 Tō tūranga i roto i te Manatū – Your place in the Ministry

 The Senior Business Analyst position reports into the Capability Lead Business Analysis within the Digital Solution Delivery branch.
-The branch sits within the Digital Data and Insights group.
+The branch sits within the Corporate and Digital Shared Services group.

 To mātou aronga – What we do for Aotearoa New Zealand